 All managers are responsible for following up any reported allegation/suspicion.
-Irrespective of any potential investigation the Head of Internal Audit or, in his absence, the Audit Manager (01226 773187) must be notified.
+Irrespective of any potential investigation the Head of Internal Audit or, in his absence, the Audit Manager Anna Mullen (0113 285 5269) at RSM UK Risk Assurance Services LLP must be notified.
 Where doubt exists as to whether the matter should be reported managers must adopt the principle that such matters will be reported.

-3.3 The following items will be routinely reported:-
+- 3.3 The following items will be routinely reported:- - (a) All suspicions/allegations of fraud and corruption;

-- (a) All suspicions/allegations of fraud and corruption; - (b) Matters resulting in controls being applied after a transaction/event occurs; - (c) Deliberate or mistaken use of the Authority's assets; - (d) All thefts and burglaries; - (e) Misuse of levels of authority; - (f) Stock and inventory deficiencies and surpluses above levels delegated for write off/back; - (g) All cases where the internal control processes have been breached or highlighted as being weak or non-existent.
+- (b) Matters resulting in controls being applied after a transaction/event occurs; - (c) Deliberate or mistaken use of the Authority's assets; - (d) All thefts and burglaries; - (e) Misuse of levels of authority; - (f) Stock and inventory deficiencies and surpluses above levels delegated for write off/back: - (g) All cases where the internal control processes have been breached or highlighted as being weak or non-existent.